dorajistyle/firebase-custom-token-sample/readme.md

-# Firebase custom token sample
+# Firebase custom token sample ([한국어로 보기](readme-ko.md))

-It generate a firebase custom token and test the token.
+It generate a firebase custom token and test the token working properly with firebase database rule.

 ----